The Writers Block, Inc.

 Welcome to The Writer's Block, Inc. where literary art is in motion and within reach!
 At The Writer's Block, it is our mission to create a literary community where writers of color can thrive, connect, and share their voices.

-The first three days are an opportunity for writers to bring a partner—a spouse, best friend, significant other, parent, or sibling—to enjoy a mini-vacation together.
+The first two days are an opportunity for writers to bring a partner—a spouse, best friend, significant other, parent, or sibling—to enjoy a mini-vacation together.
 While they’re there, everyone can enjoy meals together and participate in social activities, readings, and opportunities to strengthen their relationships (including optional workshops on connecting, creativity, or personal growth).

-After three days, companions depart, and the retreat shifts into focused creative development and dedicated writing time.
+After three days, partners depart, and the retreat shifts into focused creative development and dedicated writing time.
 Writers will also engage in immersive writing workshops, critique sessions, pitching, one-on-one meetings with mentors and agents, networking, craft lectures, author conversations, affinity group meetings, and an opportunity to dive deep into their craft in a supportive and inspiring environment.

 Impact

-For the past 27 years, The Writer’s Block has supported the racial, social, and economic equity of writers of color by providing honorariums, offering monthly writing workshops, hosting biannual retreats, and presenting at special events such as Tulisoma, the Texas Book Festival, Dallas is Lit Festival, SMU’s Dallas Literary Festival, South by Southwest Conference in Austin, and more.
+For the past 29 years, The Writer’s Block has supported the racial, social, and economic equity of writers of color by providing honorariums, offering monthly writing workshops, hosting biannual retreats, and presenting at special events such as Tulisoma, the Texas Book Festival, Dallas is Lit Festival, SMU’s Dallas Literary Festival, South by Southwest Conference in Austin, and more.

 We have impacted over 200 writers of color through our workshops, educational trainings, and an annual, focused retreat.
 Additionally, we have published over 50 writers of color across five anthology collaborations through our independent publishing company, and we regularly feature their work on our social media channels and podcast.